 Larpfund is a fund to support greater diversity in larping.
 We help organisers subsidise tickets for those who need them.
 Larpfund is a player driven initiative: join us!tra

-We believe that the nordic larp community should be accessible to everyone and that we, as a player community, are the ones responsible to make this a reality.
+We believe that the nordic larp community should be accessible to everyone and that we, as a player community, are the ones responsible for making this a reality.

 5€ is barely an elf ear at the market...

-Easy solutions to this dilemma are difficult to envision, given that this is a struggle that is also endemic to society as a whole, but we have decided to attempt going straight to the core of the problem, establishing a fund for larps that seeks to alleviate this disparity.
-The fund will accept and seek contributions from individual larpers as well as public institutions, companies invested in the hobby and initiatives for inclusion in the Nordic countries.
+Easy solutions to this dilemma are difficult to envision, given that this is a struggle that is also endemic to society as a whole, but we have decided to attempt to go straight to the core of the problem.
+We have established a fund that seeks to alleviate this disparity.
+The fund accepts and seeks contributions from individual larpers as well as public institutions, companies invested in the hobby and initiatives for inclusion in the Nordic countries.
 Via a simple application process (for now: drop us an email) larp organisers apply for a certain number of reduced tickets to their larp that they then offer to players in need.
 It will always be the larp organisers who decide what the criteria for "in need" for their particular event is.
 We just hand out the money.
 We hope that this initiative will at least chip away at what otherwise threatens to polarize a community that has everything to gain from staying as diverse and inclusive as possible.

 In short: Because it will make larping better in the long run.
-It will bring new insights and ideas to the games, you will have a better chance to meet new and exiting people and it is the right thing to do!
+It will bring new insights and ideas to the games, you will have a better chance to meet new and exciting people.
+And: it is the right thing to do!
 Everybody wants to be a hero, right?

 For the price of two lattes per month you support diversity in larping!